 In case that after 20 minutes the emergency services have not arrived and the child has not improved, he/she should receive a second dose.

-It is advisable that someone who has been with the patient during the seizure stays whilst they are treated in the hospital.
+It is advisable that someone who has been with the patient during the seizure stays while they are treated in the hospital.
 For doctors, it may be helpful to know when and how the seizure started, as well as how the person moved during the seizure.

 Treatment in the hospital is not always necessary, since the behavior in a hypoglycemia is different in each child.